 2019-20 has seen significant progress in the Northern Territory Aboriginal and Torres Strait Islander Health Academy (NT Academy), the first of the IAHA academies to be established nationally.

 The first NT Academy cohort commenced in February 2018 and have since graduated with a Certificate III in Allied Health Assistance at the end of 2019.
-This has created a strong platform for former academy students to enter the workforce and/or additional study, as highlighted by the experience below:
+This has created a strong platform for former academy students to enter the workforce and/or additional study, as highlighted by the experience of an NT Academy Graduate (right of page.)